-Peach, pear, and plum skin each have a lot of fibre, nutrients, and antioxidants.
+Peach, pear and plum skin each have a lot of fibre, nutrients and antioxidants.
 One study even found that removing peach skin results in 13 to 48 per cent fewer antioxidants.
-For fruits and vegetable you don’t peel, and those you do, always clean them thoroughly before eating.
+Whether or not you’re enjoying your fruits and vegetables peeled, always wash them thoroughly before eating.

 Avoid peeling apples and apricots

-Apples are one of the fruits Cecere especially recommends not peeling.
-“Apple skin has insoluble fibre, vitamin C, vitamin A, and the flavonoid quercetin,” she says.
+Apples are one of the fruits Cecere is most adamant about not peeling.
+“Apple skin has insoluble fibre, vitamin C, vitamin A and the flavonoid quercetin,” she says.
 Although apple skins contain so many nutrients and fibre, they are a higher pesticide fruit.
 So make sure you wash them well or consider buying organic apples.

 Avoid peeling tomatoes